puppetlabs/relay-core/CONTRIBUTING.md

 ## Making changes

 * Clone the repository into your own namespace.
-* Always branch off of `development`, our default branch.
-We use the `master` branch for integration to our production environment.
 * Make commits of logical and atomic units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format.
 We (try to!) follow